Are you new to gardening or curious about what your gardening options are?

 The garden is also built on a slight slope.
 In the center is a compost pile you can continuously fill throughout the year.
 This will feed the soil all year long.

-Underneath the soil is rocks and twigs which help to keep moisture in the garden and above them you have soil which is being fed naturally from the compost.
+Underneath the soil is rocks and twigs which help to keep moisture in the garden and above them you have soil that is being fed naturally from the compost.

 You can grow any variety of vegetables you’d like in this type of garden.